 We’ll include links to delicious cookie swap-worthy Christmas cookie recipes.
 Be watching for them below.

-Cookie Swap Basics (The Rules)
+Cookie Exchange Basics (The Rules)

 What else?
 Decide what snacks and drinks you want to have on hand.
 Something salty and/or savory is smart with all the sweetness involved.
-The easier and cheaper your food and drink and paper products the better!
+The easier and cheaper your food and drink and paper products, the better!
 Cocoa, coffee, and some cold drinks would be perfect.
 But, if your crowd is hoping for some hot toddies or other Christmasy drinks those could be fun as well.